-Where we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA.
+From time to time your personal information will be transferred to, stored in, or accessed from a destination outside the European Economic Area (“EEA”) or in the UK.
+This will include processing by other companies in the Close Brothers Group with processing for service provision taking place within the United Kingdom.
+When we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data is protected by us in the EEA.
 This can be done in a number of ways, for instance:

-- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data; or
+- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, or a relevant data protection authority, obliging them to protect your personal data.

 In other circumstances the law may permit us to otherwise transfer your personal data outside the EEA .
-In all cases, however, we will ensure that any transfer of your personal data is compliant with data protection law.
+In all cases, however, we will ensure that any transfer of your personal data is fully assessed to be compliant with data protection law.

 You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contact us” section below.